 I love their pan-fried fish dinner.
 It’s battered with eggs and cornmeal, no white (as in “wheat”) flour.
 With two sides, it's a great dinner at under $10.

-*None of the restaurants in the blog are exclusively gluten-free, so if you have an allergy or intolerance to either of the gluten proteins, be sure to inform the kitchen staff.
+*None of the restaurants in this post are exclusively gluten-free, so if you have an allergy or intolerance to either of the gluten proteins, be sure to inform the kitchen staff.

 818 S Calhoun St. Fort Wayne, IN 46802